Why does it always happen to us?

 And despite feeling smug at winning our argument with the policeman, I’m sure he’d be happy to know the potholes did indeed get us in the end!

-Apologies for the poor photo quality, but in my defence I was using my phone whilst travelling at speed!
+Apologies for the poor photo quality, but in my defence I was using my phone (as a passenger) whilst travelling at speed!